 - A fully online course is a class in which the course content and instruction are delivered entirely through

-the web using the learning management system, Blackboard Campus Edition 8 (CE8).
+the web using the learning management system, Blackboard.

-Note: Students may be required to take examinations at a proctored site.
+Note: Students may be required to take proctored midterm and final examinations.

 - A hybrid course combines face-to-face classroom instruction with online learning.